amarcv19/github-actions/README.md

-Repository contains all the practice content of github actions and workflows.
+#important Instructions

+This repo contains important code for learning git and github